pathwaycom/llm-app/templates/drive_alert/README.md

 ## How Does It Work?

-First, Pathway connects to Google Drive, extracts all documents, splits them into chunks, turns them into vectors using OpenAI embedding service, and store in a nearest neighbor index.
+First, Pathway Live Data Framework connects to Google Drive, extracts all documents, splits them into chunks, turns them into vectors using OpenAI embedding service, and store in a nearest neighbor index.

 Each query text is first turned into a vector, then relevant document chunks are found using the nearest neighbor index.
 A prompt is built from the relevant chunk and sent to the OpenAI GPT3.5 chat service for processing and answering.

-After an initial answer is provided, Pathway monitors changes to documents and selectively re-triggers potentially affected queries.
+After an initial answer is provided, Pathway Live Data Framework monitors changes to documents and selectively re-triggers potentially affected queries.
 If the new answer is significantly different from the previously presented one, a new notification is created.